 FAA Order 8040.5 describes policy and procedures for developing FAA ADs on imported products where the State of Design authority has issued MCAI.

-MCAI is provided by the State of Design to the Aircraft Certification Service, Delegation and Airworthiness Programs Branch in Oklahoma City, Oklahoma.
-All MCAI is logged into a national database and forwarded to the responsible Directorate.
+MCAI is provided by the State of Design to the Aircraft Certification Service, Continued Operational Safety Section, AIR-6D1, in Oklahoma City, Oklahoma.
+All MCAI is logged into a national database and forwarded to the responsible standards branch.

-The FAA office responsible for the foreign product, either an Aircraft Certification Office or Directorate Staff, will review an MCAI to make a determination that an unsafe condition exists, and is likely to exist on products of the same type design, on products in the U.S. fleet.
+The FAA office responsible for the foreign product, either an Aircraft Certification Office or standards branch, will review an MCAI to make a determination that an unsafe condition exists, and is likely to exist on products of the same type design, on products registered in the United States, or that may be registered in the future.
 The FAA will then begin the process to issue an AD to correct that condition.

 Federal aviation regulations only require owner/operators of U.S.-registered aircraft to comply with the requirements of ADs issued by the FAA.